Cristina Jill Mosqueda

 It is my desire to live life on my own terms, and willingly or not, I have paid the price demanded, by the world, to be myself.
 I share my life with Kate.
 I also travel, cook, garden, sculpt, and make large messes doing all of the above.
 Welcome to my world, that is all for now.

-My name is Kate Scarcella and for the last eighteen years I have worked for IBM; I am a Certified Information Systems Security Professional.
+My name is Kate Scarcella and for twenty years I have worked in the field of technology; I am a Certified Information Systems Security Professional.
 I received my Master of Science in Information Security, from Nova Southeastern University, with a curriculum developed by the National Security Agency and the Department of Defense, dealing specifically with reducing vulnerability in our national information infrastructure by promoting higher education and research.
 I am passionate about security, and my hope is to help the average user understand how they can be instrumental in protecting not only their personal identifying information, but by performing some simple task, that can also help in protecting the internet.

 For us there is only now.Yesterday was blemished in its less than perfect state,And unto no one is tomorrow given.
 So if not now, when?
 Now is the day of dreams fulfilled and of love reborn.Now is the day of ideal grace and forgotten transgressionsremembered no more.Now is the day of endless summer suns on teal and emerald beaches.
 So if not now, when?
 Hand in hand we celebrate this moment.Hand in hand we are inseparable in our unity, and indestructible in our love.Hand in hand our strength is doubled and our weakness made void.
 So if not now, when?
 Now we best ourselves as we reach for the unimaginable.Now we conquer the impossible, as we accept divine mercy.Now we live the desires of our heart.
 So if not now, when? ~ Cristina Jill Mosqueda ~